laneyreed/Recipe-App/README.md

 -- added recipe_image_url column to the recipes table -- updated the recipe_cards_list.html to use images from database -- updated the /recipes/type/<recipe_type> route
+-- updated the /recipes/<int:recipe_id> route to get instruction from database and simpler sql queries
+- update the recipe details html file
+-------next add sql query to get the ingredients
 -->